Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Revelation 3:5

-The Laodiceans in Revelation are, interestingly, counseled concerning both of these elements in the letter written to this church.
+Interestingly, the Laodiceans in Revelation are counseled concerning both of these elements in the letter written to this church.
 The contents bring together the relationship between the two.

 Because you say, ‘I am rich, have become wealthy, and have need of nothing’—and do not know that you are wretched, miserable, poor, blind, and naked— I counsel you to buy from Me gold refined in the fire, that you may be rich; and white garments, that you may be clothed, that the shame of your nakedness may not be revealed; and anoint your eyes with eye salve, that you may see.
 As many as I love, I rebuke and chasten.
 Therefore be zealous and repent.